ansible-collections/community.crypto/docs/docsite/rst/guide_selfsigned.rst

 You can use :ansopt:`community.crypto.x509_certificate#module:selfsigned_not_after` to define when the certificate expires (default: in roughly 10 years), and :ansopt:`community.crypto.x509_certificate#module:selfsigned_not_before` to define from when the certificate is valid (default: now).

-To define further properties of the certificate, like the subject, Subject Alternative Names (SANs), key usages, name constraints, etc., you need to first create a Certificate Signing Request (CSR) and provide it to the :ref:`community.crypto.x509_certificate module <ansible_collections.community.crypto.x509_certificate_module>`.
-If you do not need the CSR file, you can use the :ref:`community.crypto.openssl_csr_pipe module <ansible_collections.community.crypto.openssl_csr_pipe_module>` as in the example below.
-(To store it to disk, use the :ref:`community.crypto.openssl_csr module <ansible_collections.community.crypto.openssl_csr_module>` instead.)
+To define further properties of the certificate, like the subject, Subject Alternative Names (SANs), key usages, name constraints, etc., you need to first create a Certificate Signing Request (CSR) and provide it to the :ansplugin:`community.crypto.x509_certificate module <community.crypto.x509_certificate#module>`.
+If you do not need the CSR file, you can use the :ansplugin:`community.crypto.openssl_csr_pipe module <community.crypto.openssl_csr_pipe#module>` as in the example below.
+(To store it to disk, use the :ansplugin:`community.crypto.openssl_csr module <community.crypto.openssl_csr#module>` instead.)

 .. code-block:: yaml+jinja